1. When will I find out the results of my audition?

--Both New York City and Connecticut programs allow for dancers to commute for the Summer Intensive.
+-Both the New York City and Connecticut programs allow for dancers to commute to the Summer Intensive.
 You do not have to sign up for housing if you have other accommodations.

 11. Can I be considered for a merit-based scholarship after I audition?

 -Please be advised that all of our merit-based scholarships are awarded either through the YAGP competition or a small amount of partial merit-based scholarships are awarded at the time of notification.
 Dancers can only apply for need-based scholarships after they have already auditioned and received their Acceptance Letter.
 Please see question #3.

 12. Can I receive an explanation for the audition results once I receive a notification?

 -Please understand that our process is confidential and we cannot disclose the reasons regarding the audition decisions.
 We consider each dancer individually with the vision of how much benefit they can receive from the Bolshoi pedagogy within the limited levels offered in NYC and CT.

 13. How many students are there in each class?